 Interviews of the Agency Head and Warden confirm that the standard is being met.
+FINDINGS:

-The audited facility has installed new cameras for better coverage and clarity.
-This facility has a total of 22 cameras to cover the interior and exterior of this facility's area of responsibility.
+This facility has cameras to cover the interior and exterior of this facility's area of responsibility.
 Interviews revealed the agency and facility Warden did consider how such technology may enhance the agency's ability to protect inmates from sexual abuse prior to implementing the video enhancements/upgrades.